appscode-cloud/docs/docs/platform/guides/database-management/backup-configuration.md

 # Backup Configuration

-This guide explains how to view and create **BackupConfiguration** resources using the AppsCode console.
+This guide explains how to view and create **BackupConfiguration** resources using the platform console.
 A BackupConfiguration defines a complete backup policy for a database — including the storage backend, retention policy, backup sessions with their schedules and tasks, and the target database to back up.

 ---